 - I realized fairly early on that to try to write a completely ideal/utopian society wouldn't work, so I'm trying to allow my world to have enough problems to be interesting.
-It does have some pretty serious problems: besides economic injustices, there are also some serious sexual exploitations and violations, even in societies where women systematically hold positions of great power.
-The protagonist's life is shaped by the effects of these.
+So it does have some pretty serious problems, though I continue to use the central focus society as a means of imagining how society could be better.

 - Card games.
 I became very interested in the history of Tarot cards as games a few years ago, and I have started building up a modest collection of them through Taro Bear's Lair (this is not an affiliate link).
 In my world I have designed several decks of playing cards of varying sizes and designs, and I entertain a Quixotic - or Borgesian - dream of printing some of these and selling them: a Tlön-ish sort of enterprise.
 (And in fact, Jorge Luis Borges has been one of my important inspirations, as I mention below.)